ansuini/IntrinsicDimDeep/README.md

   ​```
     ```

-    This will analyze the extracted representations and generate the data (sav-
-    ing it by default) required for Figure 2 (there can be small fluctuations
-  due to the number of epochs of training that you use and/or the random
-    splitting between train and test).
+    This will analyse the extracted representations and generate the data (saving it by default) required for Figure 2 (there can be small fluctuations due to the number of epochs of training that you use and/or the random splitting between train and test).

     You can visualize your results opening the notebook plots.ipynb in scripts/custom,
-    decommenting the line that specifies to use your results.
+  decommenting the line that specify to use your results.

     This pattern of usage will be maintained for all the experiments below.